-Bronwyn Schuman is an active music teacher of beginner to advanced students, aging from 4—74-years-old!
+Bronwyn Schuman is an active music teacher of beginner to advanced students aged from 4—74 years old!
 Bronwyn is a recent graduate from The Juilliard School in New York City with her Master of Music in Collaborative Piano.
 At Juilliard, her primary teacher was Lydia Brown; she also studied with Jonathan Feldman, Brian Zeger, Diane Richardson, JJ Penna, Cameron Stowe, and Gina Levinson.
 A two-time winner of Juilliard’s Honors Recital, Bronwyn has recently performed in Alice Tully Hall at The Lincoln Center, in WQXR’s The Greene Space, and in regular performances for Juilliard’s Liederabend and Sonatenabend series.